The short version

 - Birthdays - entirely optional.
 If you run

 /birthday setwe store the month and day you provide and your user ID - never the year.
 It is used to post a birthday greeting (and optionally grant a temporary role for the day) in the server you set it in.
 Remove it any time with/birthday clear. - Counting - if a server runs the counting game, we store the current number, the ID of the last person who counted (to stop one person counting twice in a row), and the record.
-This is the only feature that reads messages in a normal channel, and it is limited to the single counting channel an admin designates.
+This is one of the few features that reads messages in a normal channel, and it is limited to the single counting channel an admin designates.
 It requires the operator to enable Discord's Message Content intent.

 When Jarvis leaves a server